watson-developer-cloud/api-guidelines/README.md

 Developers should never pass the current date as a version, and should instead use the latest version available when writing code and periodically check for changes and update their code and version to take advantage of them.

+#### What counts as "breaking"

+At a high level, a "breaking" change is a change that would cause "reasonable" code to stop working.
+What's "reasonable" is subjective, but examples of changes we consider non-breaking include:

+* Addition of output fields
+* Addition of (optional) input parameters
+* Changes to underlying models and algorithms that may result in different results and values
+* Changes to string values (in most cases; dates and other structured strings are exceptions to this)

+Changes we consider breaking include:

+* Removing output fields
+* Addition of a required input parameter
+* Changes to parameter default values
+* Change of field names
+* Change of status codes (ideally; historically we've made changes between 4xx and other 4xx, and 2xx and other 2xx, without considering them breaking)

 #### Date versioning FAQ

 ##### Why make the version date required?
 Wouldn't it be simpler to make it optional?